 NewsNation

-How much it will cost to stream every NFL game this regular season
+How much it will cost to watch every NFL game this regular season

 TAMPA, Fla.
-(NewsNation) — The National Football League dropped its 2024-2025 season schedule Wednesday night with games on Sundays, Mondays, Thursdays, Saturdays, Thanksgiving, Christmas Day and five international games in three countries.
+(NewsNation) — The National Football League season begins on Thursday night with a rematch of last season’s AFC Championship game between the Baltimore Ravens and Super Bowl Champion Kansas City Chiefs.
+This year’s NFL slate includes games on Sundays, Mondays, Thursdays, Saturdays, Thanksgiving, Christmas Day and five international games in three countries.

-But Americans looking to binge all the games should be prepared to burn through their budget as fans will now need around half a dozen services to catch all of next season’s games.
+But Americans looking to binge all the games should be prepared to burn through their budget as fans will now need around half a dozen services to catch all of this season’s games.
+For example, Friday’s game between the Philadelphia Eagles and Green Bay Packers in Brazil is only available on Peacock.

 Last year, 93 of the top 100 broadcasts on TV were NFL contests.
 The State of the Union and Macy’s Thanksgiving Day Parade were the only non-football events to crack the top 50.